Windows81/Roblox-Display-Name-Characters/README.md

 What characters can you use in a Rōblox display name?
-Check the `.sqlite` file to see for yourself.
+Check the [`./csv`](./csv) files to see for yourself.

 **You need to have `ROBLOSECURITY` set as an environment variable.**